 “At UPMC, we’ve developed a structure that enables real-time quality improvement because we are constantly assessing our performance and patient outcomes in a systematic way,” said Dr. Binion.
 “By using this data and asking the right questions, we can see what is and isn’t working so we can improve our patients’ quality of life.”

-What drives Dr. Binion’s research is the desire to heal his patients.
-He’s known for taking on the most severe cases of IBD and has been described as a “brilliant, Yoda-type with a penchant for thinking outside the box.”
+Dr. Binion is known for taking on the most severe cases of IBD and has been described as a “brilliant, Yoda-type with a penchant for thinking outside the box.”
 What perhaps gives him important insight is that he approaches patient care and research from the perspectives of both physician and patient.
-Dr. Binoin was diagnosed with Crohn’s disease as a teen and has coped with severe illness.
+Dr. Binion was diagnosed with Crohn’s disease as a teen and has coped with severe illness.

 “I’m a walking support group when I go to clinic.
 Patients know I’m speaking from experience when I say, ‘do this, you’ll feel better.’”